Prompt Engineering vs Spec Engineering: Coding with AI Like a Senior Engineer

 Basically it’s what software engineering teams do: You don't write code before aligning with your team and dependencies on the architecture of your system and the interfaces exposed.

 That said, spec-driven development isn’t free.
-Writing a spec to change a button color is an overhead.
-I only use it when I know the cost of AI generating a lot of wrong code is high.
-When building a new service or working on something that’ll stick around for years, SDD is worth the upfront time.
+Writing a spec to change a button color is overhead.
+I only use spec coding when the cost of AI generating wrong code is high, when building a new service, designing an API, or working on something that’ll stick around for years.
+In those cases, the upfront time pays for itself.

 We don’t have to pick a side.
 We’ll use both, depending on the scope.